 Nursing home neglect and abuse takes an immeasurable toll on patients and their loved ones.
 Families can be left with the burden of medical bills and guilt, while victims suffer disability, disfigurement, emotional anguish, and a reduced quality of life.

 Our elders shouldn’t have to suffer in silence.
-If someone you love has been the victim of nursing home abuse, exploitation and neglect, we can help you find justice.
-The attorneys of Phillips Law Offices have been successfully assisting nursing home patients and their families in obtaining full and fair financial compensation for more than 65 years.
+If someone you love has been the victim of nursing home abuse, exploitation, and neglect, we can help you find justice.
+The attorneys of Phillips Law Offices have been successfully assisting nursing home patients and their families in obtaining full and fair financial compensation for more than 75 years.

-If you’re ready to work with one of the top law firms in the Midwest, contact the Chicago nursing home abuse lawyers at Phillips Law Offices for a free consultation.
-Our seasoned medical malpractice attorneys will evaluate your case, explain your legal options and fight to restore justice and dignity for your elderly loved-one.
-Call our law offices today at 312-248-0016.
+If you’re ready to work with one of the top law firms in the Midwest, contact the Chicago nursing home abuse attorney at Phillips Law Offices for a free consultation.
+Our seasoned medical malpractice attorneys will evaluate your case, explain your legal options, and fight to restore justice and dignity for your elderly loved one.
+Call our law offices today at (312) 346-4262.